 Soil scientists find that when applying fertilizer to medium to heavy soils with a temperature below 50° little or no winter loss of plant food occurs by leaching.

-You could call it “winter fertilization” – by simply winter storing the plant food in the soil.
+You could call it “winter fertilization” – by simply winter storing the plant food in the soil so that it can be absorbed by the grass roots.
+It’s also called application of winterizer fertilizer, a solution applied during late fall to increase the chance of a plants survival in winter season and rapid root growth during spring.
 I’ve seen excellent results from feeding the lawn in the fall season.

 The potentials for fall feeding very nearly approach those of spring in importance, if not in actual quantity of plant food used.
 So take advantage of fall feeding whenever you can and enjoy its benefits.